MarsIfeanyi/SablierV2LockupDynamic-Contract-Review/SablierV2LockupDynamic-Review.md

   }
   ```

-- getDepositedAmount(uint256 streamId): This is the function that queries the streamId and retrieves the depositedAmount from the Blockchain state.
+- **getDepositedAmount(uint256 streamId):** This is the function that queries the `streamId` and retrieves the depositedAmount from the Blockchain state.
   - Deposited amount is defined in the `Amounts` Struct in the `Lockup` library and referenced in the Stream struct in the Lockup library, `src/types/DataTypes.sol`.
-  - Amounts Struct contains the deposit, withdrawn, and refunded amounts, all denoted in units of the asset's decimals.
+  - `Amounts` Struct contains the deposit, withdrawn, and refunded amounts, all denoted in units of the asset's decimals.
-  -

 ```sh
 function getDepositedAmount(
     uint256 streamId
   ) external view override notNull(streamId) returns (uint128 depositedAmount) {

     depositedAmount = _streams[streamId].amounts.deposited;
   }
 ```

-- getEndTime(uint256 streamId): This is the function that queries the streamId and retrieves the Unix timestamp of the stream's end time from the Blockchain state.
+- **getEndTime(uint256 streamId):** This is the function that queries the streamId and retrieves the Unix timestamp of the stream's end time from the Blockchain state.
   - the endTime is defined in the Streams struct and referenced in the \_streams mapping
   - The `Unix` timestamp is the Epoch time.
 It measures the number of seconds that have elapsed since 00:00:00 UTC on 1 January 1970